 Do you take courses to improve your craft?

-PV: As I grew up I took many acting workshops throughout my career, but the one that I value the most, is actually the last one I attended.
+Priscilla Ventura (PV): I am a regular at many acting workshops throughout my career, but the one that I value the most, is actually the last one I attended.
 I took Tom Logan’s workshop, and what stuck with me the most was not so much acting but learning how the industry really works versus how the majority of actors think it works.

 What acting books do you read?